 The Adventure Begins

-I cover a few of details of my efforts to achieve good performance with the
+Monolux.
+I cover a few of details of my efforts on this web page.
+I imagine

-telescope because the obstacles I encountered are likely typical of those you
+that some of the problems I encountered are likely typical of those you might

-might experience should you decide to refurbish a vintage refractor
+experience should you decide to refurbish a vintage refractor telescope.

 First, when I got the telescope, I had but one 0.965 inch eyepiece to use in